The Lord commanded that His people to welcome strangers and new members, to His Encampment. For how we treat

 physical and sexual needs of their visitors.
 It wasn't a sin, but an expected grace and hospitality for those in need.

-interestingly, when you break down welcome into the two words of `Well' and `Come' (Cum) you can understand it better.
-As
+when you break down welcome into the two words of `Well' and `Come' (Cum) you can understand it better.
+As in sexual

-well is there to behold, than the Lord's perfectly designed "Well of Living Water", after a journey through the desert of life.
+there to behold, than the Lord's perfectly designed "Well of Living Water", after a journey through the desert of life.
+What is

-What is more welcoming than to see the divine beauty of her unfolded gates ?
-For is there any other vision that is more
+more welcoming than to see the divine beauty of her unfolded gates ?
+For is there any other vision that is more welcoming

 Lift up your heads, O ye gates; and be ye lift up, ye everlasting